Onderwijs Onderzoek Actueel Over de VU EN

 Supervision

-I am currently (co-)supervising three PhD students: Marie-Josée Fortin, working on composite citations in the NT, Ramy Shenouda, working on the Samaritans in the NT, and Henk Veldhuijzen, working on Hebrews 13.
+I am currently (co-)supervising four PhD students: Marie-Josée Fortin, working on composite citations in the NT, Ramy Shenouda, working on the Samaritans in the NT, Henk Veldhuijzen, working on Hebrews 13, and Charlotte Gibson, working on intertextuality in Luke 1-2.

 Ancillary activities